opensearch-project/documentation-website/_api-reference/list/list-shards.md

 `size` | Integer | The maximum number of indexes to be displayed on a single page.
 The number of indexes on a single page of the response is not always equal to the specified `size`.
 Default and minimum value is `2000`.
 Maximum value is `20000`.
 `sort` | String | The order in which the indexes are displayed.
 If `desc`, then the most recently created indexes are displayed first.
 If `asc`, then the oldest indexes are displayed first.
 Default is `asc`.

-When using the `next_token` path parameter, use the token produced by the response to see the next page of indexes or aliases.
-After the API returns `null`, all indexes and aliases contained in the API have been returned.
+When using the `next_token` path parameter, use the token produced by the response to see the next page of indexes.
+After the API returns `null`, all indexes contained in the API have been returned.
 {: .tip }

 ## Example requests